 - What are the threats? e.g., government regulations and policies, price fluctuations, a competitive market?

 Other aspects of market analysis are pricing and distribution channels.
 For example:

 - How do you set the price for your products?

 - Is the model a flexible or rigid one?

-- What are the effects of the exchange rate, inflation, demography, population rise, urban-rural migration on price forecast?
+- What are the effects of the exchange rate, inflation, demography, population rise, and urban-rural migration on price forecast?

 - Is the price dependent on an international benchmark like crude oil?